josephdviviano/epitome/README.md

 -------------------------
 Here, we are interested in doing a set of basic tasks before running a GLM analysis on some task-based MRI design.
 We've already placed the anatomical and functional NIFTI (and .phys files, if appropriate) into their RUN folders and have run epitome run.
 Every run begins with init_epi

-    init_epi high 0 alt+z off normal
+    init_epi high 0 on alt+z off normal

-Here, we are telling epitome that we are working with high contrast data, want to remove 0 TRs from the beginning of each run, have acquired our data in the alternating plus direction, we are turning off time series normalization, and would like a brain mask of normal tightness, which is a reasonable default.
+Here, we are telling epitome that we are working with high contrast data, want to remove 0 TRs from the beginning of each run, use despiking, have acquired our data in the alternating plus direction, we are turning off time series normalization, and would like a brain mask of normal tightness, which is a reasonable default.

     linreg_calc_AFNI high lpc giant_move